 Students undertake a student-designed scientific investigation in either Unit 3 or Unit 4, or across both Units 3 and 4.
 The investigation draws on knowledge and related key science skills developed across Units 3 and 4 and is undertaken by students in the laboratory and/or in the field.

-A final study score is determined by: Unit 3 Sacs will contribute 20% Unit 4 Sacs will contribute 30% End-of-year examination 50%
+Unit 3 SACs will contribute 20%

+Unit 4 SACs will contribute 30%

+End of year exam is worth 50%